Arasatchi: Soundtrack

 The music was composed by Harris Jayaraj.

-Reception
+Critical reception

 Malini Mannath wrote for Chennai Online, "A knot had potential and would have been ideal for the 'action king' if only the screenplay had been etched more carefully, the narration tightened, with more 'action' given to Arjun than to factors like tanker-blasts, etc." Sify wrote, "Arjun does his usual song and fights convincingly while Lara Dutta is too loud and is there only for glamour and songs.
 The film looks out-dated as it has been years in the making".
 Visual Dasan of Kalki called the film "above average".